-5.1 Effects of judicial quality on the pattern of trade
+4.1.
+Effects of Judicial Quality on the Pattern of Trade

 We begin by testing whether a country with better judicial quality specialises in the exports of contract-intensive industries.
 Columns (1) to (3) in Table 1 report the ordinary least squares (OLS) estimation results of (19).
-In columns (1) and (2), our outcome variables are bilateral trade shares $\pi{do}^g$ at the BEA I-O industry level based on FOB and CIF trade values, respectively.
+In columns (1) and (2), our outcome variables are bilateral trade shares $\pi{do}^g$ at the BEA I-O industry level based on free on board (FOB) and cost, insurance and freight (CIF) trade values, respectively.
 In column (3), we use the variety-based bilateral trade share as the outcome variable.
 In addition to the exporter's judicial quality interaction $\eta^g \times JQ_o$ , we include skill interaction and capital interaction of the exporter to control for skill-based and capital-based comparative advantages, and bilateral variables $\mathbf{b}{do}^g$ to capture bilateral trade barriers.
-The coefficients of the judicial quality, skill, and capital interactions are all positive and statistically significant at the 1% level.
+The coefficients of the judicial quality, skill and capital interactions are all positive and statistically significant at the 1% level.
 Columns (4) to (6) in Table 1 test whether a country with better judicial quality imports relatively less in contract-intensive industries by estimating (20).
 The outcome variables are value-based and variety-based bilateral trade shares, respectively.
 We include factor endowment interactions of the importer and $\mathbf{b}{do}^g$ .
 The OLS estimates of the coefficients are all negative and statistically significant.